 If you invest in a large, quality set of colored pencils, you will want to take care of your investment.
 The good news is that colored pencils are more durable and less fussy than many other mediums.

 If you purchase your pencils from an art store, they will likely come in a storage case.
 Keep your pencils in their original case, and be sure to store them in a cool, dry place.
-Direct sunlight, heat in general, is detrimental to the waxy colored pigment inside the pencil, so cool and dry is best.
+Direct sunlight, heat in general, is detrimental to the waxy-colored pigment inside the pencil, so cool and dry is best.

 Try not to drop or knock your pencils off your drawing surface.
 The color is notorious for breaking inside the wooden pencil, preventing a good, clean sharpening.

 Sharp pencils make for excellent detail work.
-The sharper the pencil, the better the pigment and bolder the color.
+The sharper the pencil, the better the pigment and the bolder the color.
 Plus, the sharper the tip, the more detailed you can be.
 We recommend a good, old-fashioned, economical hand-held pencil sharpener dedicated to your colored pencils.
 The best kinds are the ones that have openings for pencils of different sizes.
 These smaller sharpeners can allow you to color the muse calls anytime!

 If you choose to add gel pens to your repertoire, be sure to keep the caps on your pens when not in use.
 The ink inside a gel pen is pigment suspended in a jelly-like substance.
 This jelly-like substance, the thing that makes us love gel pens as much as we do, dries out quickly, so for the sake of longevity, keep them capped.